cuvva/terms/privacy.md

 ### Communication

-Our conversations (including phone calls and emails) may be recorded or monitored to provide an audit trail.
+Our conversations (including chats, emails and phone calls) may be recorded or monitored to provide an audit trail.

 ### System logs